bcholodenko/Metadata-AI/README.md

 | `--cutoff YEAR` | Skip photos from this year or later (default: 2010) |
 | `--date-confidence 1-10` | How sure the AI has to be before writing a date (default: 7) |

+### Tip: pausing a run

+Type `p` and press Enter at any point to pause between photos.
+The current photo finishes before pausing.
+Press Enter again to resume, or Ctrl-C to stop — your progress is saved and the run can be resumed.

 ### Tip: the back of the photo

 If you scanned both sides of your prints, save them so the back comes right after the front in filename order — like `img001.jpg` (front) and `img002.jpg` (back).
 Metadata-AI will pair them automatically and read any handwritten dates or notes.